Main illustration: Kelsey Wroten

-With Intercom, our activation steps are things like setting auto-messages live in our Engage product, or inserting articles into conversations for Educate (now called Articles).
+With Intercom, our activation steps are things like setting auto-messages live in our Engage product, or inserting articles into conversations for Articles.
 Being aware of the importance of these steps directly influences our product education strategy.
 In other words, we create content all about taking these steps, and prioritize sharing it with the folks who haven’t activated yet.

 We created a webinar that focused on auto messages.
 It covers everything from what kind of common messages have a big impact to how you can use custom data attributes to ensure the messages are laser targeted.

 The goal of the webinar is to get attendees to turn one auto message on.
 And that’s how we look at success – have attendees got a live auto message at 2 weeks and 8 weeks after attending?

 When we launched Articles, it was a product category we didn’t have before, so we hosted a webinar that went even deeper.
 It covered everything about using the product – from writing help content to inserting that content in conversations with customers.